-I'm Matthew Wildrick Thomas, an Economics PhD candidate at Northwestern University.
-I am currently interested in applied microeconomic theory including information in financial markets, contests, and lobbying.
+I'm Matthew W. Thomas, an Economics PhD candidate at Northwestern University.
+I am currently interested in microeconomic theory including contests, lobbying, and labor.
 This page is here to share my academic and non-academic projects.

 What happens when the prize in an all-pay auction depends on players' bids?PDF